mysociety/alaveteli/installing/manual_install.md

     deb http://ftp.debian.org/debian/ wheezy main non-free contrib
     deb http://backports.debian.org/debian-backports squeeze-backports main contrib non-free

-The repositories above allow us to install the packages `wkhtmltopdf-static` and `bundler` using `apt`; so if you're running Ubuntu, you won't be able to use the above repositories, and you will need to comment out those two lines in `config/packages` before following the next step (and install bundler manually).
+The repositories above let you install the packages `wkhtmltopdf-static` and `bundler` using `apt`; so if you're running Ubuntu, you won't be able to use the above repositories.
+Instead, comment out those two lines in `config/packages` before following the next step (and install bundler manually).

-Now install the packages that are listed in config/packages using apt-get e.g.:
+Now install the packages that are listed in config/packages using apt-get:

     sudo apt-get install `cut -d " " -f 1 config/packages | grep -v "^#"`